MindscapeHQ/raygun4js/README.md

 ## Getting Started

-### Asynchronous method - Highly reconmmended
+### Asynchronous method - Highly recommended

 **Step 1**

-No installation via a package manager required.
+No installation via a package manager is required.
 Just add the following snippet to the beginning of the `<head>` tag within your markup.
 Please include this snippet before any other `<script>` tag references are made to ensure that Raygun has the best chance to capture all error events on the page.

 ```javascript
 <script type="text/javascript">